MohammedHatemMonir/React-Restaurant/README.md

 Team Management: Github, Trello, Discord & Zoom (Meetings).

-Please note: While attempting to run the project, The NLP model will fail to start as it's too big (160mb) to be uploaded to Github.
+Please note: While attempting to run the project, The NLP model will fail to start as it's too big (160 Mb) to be uploaded to Github.

 For more detailed information, please check the Links below: